 Order pooling means combining several different customers’ orders on the same standard manufacturing panel.
 “Order pooling” or “pooling” is probably the most common name but the process is also called “order combination”, “panel sharing”, “multi-panels” …

-1 set of tooling and machine/process set-ups is shared between all the pooled orders
+1 machine/process set-up is shared between all the pooled orders

 Material utilisation is greatly improved

 Together these can cut production costs by as much as 90%.

 Order pooling is not the same as “panel filling” where a customer buys a whole panel of the same PCBs, and gets as many circuits as will fit on the panel.
 This offers good material utilisation, but only if you need that many circuits; if you only need 1 or 2 small boards it can work out quite expensive.
 In practice it reflects how conventional fabricators will actually produce the PCBs on standard panels.
 At Eurocircuits we use it only for the occasional unusual combination of production parameters for which we don’t get enough orders to pool.

 Of course, to make pooling work successfully the fabricator needs enough orders with the same technology to achieve a good “fill” on the standard panels.
 Too few orders mean that material utilisation will be reduced, driving up costs.
 Or not all board types can be pooled every day, extending deliveries.
 Cutting corners by combining boards with different technologies on the same panel (for example, by combining 2- and 4-layer boards) risks serious reductions in quality.
 At Eurocircuits we handle more than 100,000 orders a year This allows us to offer the widest range of pooling options without impacting price, delivery or quality.

 Online Pricing and Ordering